Training and development

 They will provide one-to-one guidance and work closely with your line managers and force to aid your personal and professional development throughout the two-year programme.

-Your Leadership Development Officer will meet with you regularly to have ‘coaching style’ conversations and work with you to complete your Personal Development Plan, support you at 150 day impact events and co-ordinate your skills sessions.
+Your Leadership Development Officer will meet with you regularly to have ‘coaching style’ conversations and work with you to complete your Personal Development Plan, support you at Police Now Impact Events and co-ordinate your skills sessions.

 It’s a great way to stay up-to-date with a fast-moving and intense programme.
-The 150 day impact event process is one of the key ways we assess participants.
+The impact event process is one of the key ways we assess participants.
 As well as building an evidence base, the purpose of the assessment is to develop the way you think, problem solve and project manage.
-Over the two-year programme, we assess your impact through a variety of mediums, including presentations and posters.
-All assignments are stored on the Police Now Impact Library for those in forces across the country to refer to and share learning.
+Over the two-year programme, we assess your impact through a variety of mediums and all assignments are stored on the Police Now Impact Library for those in forces across the country to refer to and share learning.